 Once you have your base product and make some profit from investors who are interested in investing in your product after you’ve proved its need within a market and customer feedback – you can go back to redesign and reincorporate any extra functionalities you’d like, as well as fixing anything received from customer feedback into the second version of your product design.

-Here are some products with simple designs but powerful functions – exemplifying the beauty of approaching your idea as a minimal viable product:
+Here are some products with simple designs but powerful functions – exemplifying the beauty of approaching your idea as a minimum viable product:

 A Weighted Approach to Product Innovation